jul-sh/about-me/CV.md

 ## Experience

-### Software Engineer at Google AI, 2020-04 to present, NYC & London
+### Software Engineer at Google Research, 2020-04 to present, NYC & London

-Research infrastructure to enable secure, privacy preserving ML inference.
+Infrastructure to enable secure, privacy preserving ML inference.

 ### Web Engineer at N26, 2018-01 to 2020-03, Berlin & NYC